-When people see our African Pygmy Hedgehog for the first time, they always ask about any difficulty in maintaining one as a pet.
+When people see our hedgehog for the first time, they always ask about any difficulty in maintaining one as a pet.
 They always assume it must be hard to keep regular routines in place to keep him healthy.

-Are African Pygmy Hedgehogs hard to maintain?
-African Pygmy Hedgehogs are not hard to maintain as they don’t need the care other pets might need and their dietary requirements are simple and cheap with dry cat biscuits being their main food source.
+Are hedgehogs hard to maintain?
+Hedgehogs are not hard to maintain as they don’t need the care other pets might need and their dietary requirements are simple and cheap with dry cat biscuits being their main food source.
 They require little emotional contact and can be left alone for a few days.

 Our 7 tips to help any prospective hedgehog owner come to understand the benefits of keeping one as a pet are listed in the rest of this article.